ohadgk/ionic2-meteor-starter/README.md

 ionic serve

 ```
 Page2 is where the magic happen.
-The MeteorComponent class is used to 'watch' the parties and display them a any given moment, reactively.  (see the [angular2-meteor tutorial](http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping) for more details)
+The MeteorComponent class is used to 'watch' the parties and display them in any given moment, reactively.  (see the [angular2-meteor tutorial](http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping) for more details, it will truly help you if you found yourself looking at this project).
 Right now the app connecting to ionic2.meteor.com (see www/index.html).
 You can go [there](http://ionic2.meteor.com/) add new parties and see the reactivity in your real device if you want.